-No matter how you choose to spend your fall season, it’s the people you spend it with that make it truly special.
-We hope that as the air gets colder, the company around you gets warmer.
+No matter how you choose to spend your fall season, the people you spend it with make it truly special.
+We hope that the company around you gets warmer as the air gets colder.

 Who will you be spending this season with?
 Leave a comment and let us know!